srl-labs/learn-srlinux/docs/tutorials/evpn-mh/index.md

 As usual, this lab is deployed by containerlab and can be used on any Linux VM with the resources listed in the table at the beginning.

-The lab comes with preconfigurations explained in [L2 EVPN tutorial] (https://learn.srlinux.dev/tutorials/l2evpn/evpn/#mac-vrf).
+The lab comes with preconfigurations explained in [L2 EVPN tutorial](https://learn.srlinux.dev/tutorials/l2evpn/evpn/#mac-vrf).
 This is highly recommended if you have not yet played with SR Linux or EVPN yet.

 The topology and preconfigurations are defined in the containerlab topology file.